-Stopping cloud attacks is a critical capability needed for security teams as organizations continue to shift into larger and more complex cloud estates.
-Detection and response have been disrupted by noise and visibility gaps, often due to legacy EDR tooling.
+The ability to stop cloud attacks is critical as organizations continue to shift into larger and more complex cloud estates.
+Detection and response have been disrupted by alert noise and visibility gaps, often due to legacy EDR tooling.
 Cloud services, ephemeral containers, and identity sprawl create a dynamic and complex environment that can prove difficult to protect.

-Threats can exploit weaknesses with minutes of exposure.
-Cloud Detection and Response (CDR) provides proactive defense against cyber attacks that target cloud infrastructure and data.
+Cloud detection and response (CDR) provides proactive defense against cyberattacks that target cloud infrastructure and data.
 It involves the continuous monitoring of cloud systems for potential threats, the assessment of severity, investigation capabilities, and the implementation of countermeasures to prevent or mitigate impact.

-The key to effective CDR is the ability to identify, in real time, any malicious activity across workloads, identities, cloud services, and third-party apps to detect threats across the cloud fabric.
+Adversaries can exploit weaknesses in minutes of exposure.
+The key to effective CDR is the ability to identify, in real time, any malicious activity across workloads, identities, cloud services, and third-party apps, thereby detecting threats across the cloud fabric.

-Microservice architectures running on containers, and orchestrated by solutions like Kubernetes, make applications faster to develop and easier to scale.
-However, monitoring container activity is exponentially complex.
-Containers may be distributed across multiple instances and hosts, and run programs in an isolated context.
+Microservice architectures running on containers and orchestrated by solutions like Kubernetes make applications faster to develop and easier to scale.
+However, monitoring container activity is exponentially more complex.
+Containers may be distributed across multiple instances and hosts and run programs in an isolated context.
 Getting visibility into activity requires unique instrumentation.
 Security instrumentation should be able to collect data in real time, but also shouldn't require modification to your container images to gain visibility.

-Beyond technology, organizations also need to establish processes and ensure staff have the skills required to act swiftly to keep cloud systems and data secure.
+Beyond having the right technology, organizations also need to establish processes and ensure staff have the skills required to act swiftly to keep cloud systems and data secure.

-With a sound CDR strategy in place, AWS users can:
+With a sound CDR strategy in place, Microsoft Azure users can: